How to Be a Plastic-Free Baddie: Socially Anxious Edition

 RULE NUMBER THREE: TEST THE LIMITS

 Once you’ve mastered confidence and alertness, it’s time to step into the next level: limit testing.
 A confident baddie knows how to ask for what they want, which taps into an entirely new power: BYO plastic swaps.
-It doesn’t matter if you are at Chipotle, the McDonald's drive-thru, or your fav coffee window, it’s time to test how far our plastic-free behavior can stretch the limits.
-Bring your own containers, your own cups, and your own utensils.
-Ask not what the establishment will let you do, but what they won’t let you do.
+No matter if you’re at Chipotle, the drive-thru, or your fav coffee window, it’s time to test how far our plastic-free behavior can stretch the limits.
+Bring your own containers, cups, and utensils.
+Ask not what the establishment won’t let you do, but what they will let you do.